moggieuk/Happy-Hare/doc/leds.md

 # [mmu_leds] specified segments but also each individual LED for atomic control.
 See mmu_leds.cfg for examples
 #
 [mmu_leds]
-num_gates:
+num_gates:                      # Number of gates on your MMU
 led_strip: neopixel:mmu_leds
 exit_range:
 entry_range:
 status_index:
 frame_rate: 24
 ```
-Some examples of how to set these values can be seen in this illustration of the ERCFv2 MMU:
+Some examples of how to set these values can be seen in this illustration (ERCFv2 MMU example):
 <p align=center><img src="/doc/leds/led_configuration.png" alt='LED Configuration' width='100%'></p>

 > [!NOTE]